Eastern Michigan University

 Honors College Programs

 Students in their first and second year of study pursue a course of study leading to University Honors distinction.
 To complete University Honors, students must complete 24 Honors credits: at least 18 in general education courses and at least 3 in their major or minor.
 Students select from about 50 honors sections of general education courses offered by the college each semester.
 In addition, University Honors students are required to complete 40 hours of community service and designated cultural, intellectual, and leadership activities before they graduate.

 Once students have declared their major, they may pursue departmental honors, leading to distinction in the major or minor.
 Departmental honors requires 12 credits of Honors coursework in the major or minor including the senior thesis/project.
 These credits are typically arranged by Honors College advisory faculty in the academic departments.

-There are no additional costs for being a member of the Honors College.
-There are no fees for applying or taking Honors courses.
+There are no additional costs for being a member of the Honors College or for taking Honors courses.
 In fact, the Honors College awards many special fellowships and grants to support undergraduate research, study abroad, the senior thesis, and conference travel.